Mercury Cougar: First generation (1967–1970)

-The Cougar received the 1967 Motor Trend Car of the Year award, becoming the first (and only) Mercury-brand vehicle to do so.
+The Cougar received the 1967 Motor Trend Car of the Year award, becoming the only Mercury-brand vehicle to do so.

 Chassis

 Internally designated T-7, the first-generation Cougar shared its chassis with the 1967 revision of the Ford Mustang.
 The Cougar has a longer wheelbase than the Mustang, extended 3 inches to 111 inches.
 Both vehicles derive their underpinnings from the rear-wheel drive Ford Falcon unibody compact chassis architecture.